Store cupboard essentials every kitchen must have

 25. Noodles

-The choice of dried noodles available now is ever-expanding, and that’s before we get to straight-to-wok noodles, which don’t need to be precooked.
+The choice of dried noodles available is ever expanding, and that’s before we even get to straight-to-wok noodles, which don’t need to be precooked.
 It's easy to find gluten-free noodles too, made from buckwheat or rice, so everyone gets to enjoy them.
-They have a long shelf life and are perfect for soups, such as tom yum, stir-fries and salads.
+They have a long shelf life and are perfect for soups (such as tom yum), as well as stir-fries and salads.

 24. Nuts

-It's best to buy nuts as and when you need them as their oil content causes them to go rancid quickly once opened, but our top tip is to store them in the freezer in an airtight container.
+It's best to buy nuts as and when you need them (as their oil content causes them to go rancid quickly once opened), but our top tip is to store them in the freezer in an airtight container.
 This method means you can keep them on hand without their quality deteriorating.
-Unsalted nuts can be used in salads, curries, cakes and cookies, as well as providing an easy high-protein snack.
-Pistachios go well in cakes and Middle Eastern recipes, peanuts are perfect for satay and stir-fries, and almonds go in almost anything.
+Unsalted nuts can be used in salads, curries, cakes and cookies, and they also make an easy high-protein snack.
+Pistachios go well in cakes and Middle Eastern recipes, peanuts are perfect for satays and stir-fries, and almonds go with almost anything.

 23. Olive oil